Hydrodynamic gradient expansion in linear response theory: Constitutive relations

 and the $a_n$ are transport coefficients, with similar expressions for $B$ and $C$ involving transport coefficients $b_{n}$ and~$c_{n}$.
-The remaining components are $\Pi_{tt}=\Pi_{ti}=0$ by the Landau frame condition.
-In principle, $A$, $B$ and $C$ could also depend on $\partial_t$, but in the hydrodynamic gradient expansion one can use the conservation equations to replace temporal derivatives by spatial ones in a systematic way~\footnote{See appendix A of \cite{Grozdanov:2015kqa}.}.
+In principle, $A$, $B$ and $C$ could also depend on $\partial_t$, but in the hydrodynamic gradient expansion one can use the conservation equations to replace temporal derivatives by spatial ones in a systematic way.\footnote{See Appendix A of \cite{Grozdanov:2015kqa}.}

-It follows from Eq.~\eqref{const_rel_grad_exp} that each even order in gradients introduces one new transport coefficient, while each odd order higher than one introduces two.
+It follows from \eqref{const_rel_grad_exp} that each even order in gradients introduces one new transport coefficient, while each odd order higher than one introduces two.
 We find it remarkable that such a simple argument implies that the number of independent transport coefficients at a given order in the gradient expansion of linearized hydrodynamics does not grow with the order, but is limited.

 An analogous situation occurs in the series expansions of $\omega_\perp$, $\omega_\parallel^\pm$ around $k=0$.
 Since $\omega_\parallel^+$, $\omega_\parallel^-$ obey the relation $\omega_\parallel^+(k) = - \omega_\parallel^-(k)^*$, their series coefficients are not independent.
 These coefficients are real for odd powers of~$k$, and purely imaginary for even powers of~$k$. $\omega_\perp$ is given by a series expansion in $k^2$ with purely imaginary coefficients.
-Therefore, each even order in Eq.~\eqref{eq.omegahs} introduces two new real parameters, while each odd order introduces just one.
-This counting matches the number of independent transport coefficients in Eq.~\eqref{const_rel_grad_exp}, and suggests that it is possible to express $a_n$, $b_n$ and $c_n$, see Eq.~\eqref{eq.defan}, in terms of the hydrodynamic dispersion relations~\eqref{eq.omegahs}.
+Therefore, each even order in \eqref{eq.omegahs} introduces two new real parameters, while each odd order introduces just one.
+This counting matches the number of independent transport coefficients in \eqref{const_rel_grad_exp}, and suggests that it is possible to express $a_n$, $b_n$ and $c_n$, see \eqref{eq.defan}, in terms of the hydrodynamic dispersion relations~\eqref{eq.omegahs}.